swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// - Returns: The match if there is one, or `nil` if none. public func prefixMatch<R: RegexComponent>(of regex: R) -> Regex<R.RegexOutput>.Match?

-    /// Match part of the regex, starting at the beginning.
+    /// Matches part of the regex, starting at the beginning, where the regex
+    /// is created by the given closure.
+    ///
-    /// - Parameter content: A closure to produce a `RegexComponent` to match against.
+    /// - Parameter content: A closure that returns a regex to match against.
     /// - Returns: The match if there is one, or `nil` if none. public func prefixMatch<R: RegexComponent>(
         @RegexComponentBuilder of content: () -> R